All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What This Means for You Today

-Let's be clear about what we know and what we do not know.
-GLP-1 medications are not approved for treating or preventing Alzheimer's disease.
+Let's be clear about what we know and what we don't know.
+GLP-1 medications aren't approved for treating or preventing Alzheimer's disease.
 The research is promising but not yet conclusive.
 No one should start a GLP-1 medication solely for brain protection at this point.

-However, if you are already considering GLP-1 treatment for weight management or metabolic health, the potential brain benefits are an encouraging bonus.
-You are addressing your weight and metabolic health now, and you may be supporting your long-term cognitive health at the same time.
+But if you're already considering GLP-1 treatment for weight management or metabolic health, the potential brain benefits are an encouraging bonus.
+You're addressing your weight and metabolic health now, and you may be supporting your long-term cognitive health at the same time.

 This is another reason why working with a licensed provider matters.
 They can evaluate your full health picture, including any cognitive health concerns, and factor that into your treatment plan.